AdobeDocs/audience-manager.de-DE/help/using/reporting/dynamic-reports/unused-signals.md

 ---
-description: Dieser Bericht gibt eine Häufigkeitsanzahl aller nicht verwendeten Informationen zurück, die in Ihrem Inventar erfasst und an den Audience Manager gesendet wurden.
+description: Dieser Bericht gibt eine Häufigkeitsanzahl aller nicht verwendeten Informationen zurück, die in Ihrem Inventar erfasst und an Audience Manager gesendet wurden.
 seo-description: This report returns a frequency count of all the unused information collected on your inventory and sent to Audience Manager.
 seo-title: Unused Signals Report
 solution: Audience Manager